OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/modified_binary_name.png" width="600px" />

-Afer you modify the binary name or the directory name, <code>exist</code> method of <code>File</code> class will return <code>false</code>.
+Once you modify the binary name or the directory name, <code>exist</code> method of <code>File</code> class will return <code>false</code>.

 <img src="Images/Chapters/0x05c/file_exists_false.png" width="600px" />

 You will defeat the first root detection control that was implemented in the Uncrackable1 app by modifying the variables.
-Then you need to defeat other two anti-tampering and one anti-debugging control in a similar way to finally reach secret string verification functionality.
+Then you need to defeat other two anti-tampering and one anti-debugging controls in a similar way to finally reach secret string verification functionality.

 <img src="Images/Chapters/0x05c/anti_debug_anti_tamper_defeated.png" width="350px" />

 <img src="Images/Chapters/0x05c/MainActivity_verify.png" width="600px" />

 The secret code is verified by <code>a()</code> method of class <code>sg.vantagepoint.uncrackable1.a</code>.
-So you can set a breakpoint on method <code>a()</code> and "Force Step Into" once the breakpoint hit.
-Then step throughout the method until you reach <code>equals</code> method of class <code>String</code>.
-This is where the user supplied input is compared with the secret string.
+So you can set a breakpoint on method <code>a()</code> and "Force Step Into" when you hit the breakpoint.
+Then step through the method until you reach <code>equals</code> method of class <code>String</code>.
+This is where user supplied input is compared with the secret string.

 <img src="Images/Chapters/0x05c/sg_vantagepoint_uncrackable1_a_function_a.png" width="600px" />

-You can see the secret string in the Variables view once you reach  <code>equals</code> method of <code>String</code> class.
+You can see the secret string in the Variables view at the time you reach <code>equals</code> method of <code>String</code> class.

 <img src="Images/Chapters/0x05c/secret_code.png" width="600px" />